 A primitive course was established by Goldfields Golf Club members in 1899 so golf has been played in these parts for well over a century.
 The club is still going strong, operating nowadays from the new Graham Marsh-designed Kalgoorlie Golf Course, which opened in 2010.

 A number of holes are named after people who helped develop the area and bring prosperity to the town down the years through their work in the local mining industry.
-It’s rather fitting then for Kalgoorlie-born Graham Marsh to have the left doglegged 18th (”Swampy”) named in his honour as he helps the town towards a new era of economic success.
+It’s rather fitting then for Kalgoorlie-born Graham Marsh to have the right doglegged 18th (”Swampy's Finish”) named in his honour as he helps the town towards a new era of economic success.

 I played the front 9 in mid winter and the course was in very good condition.
 It is a typical Graham Marsh course that is very pleasing to the eye and a pretty strategic test.
 Can recommend.